ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 Schedulers are similar to Grand Central Dispatch queues, but schedulers support cancellation (via [disposables](#disposables)), and always execute serially.
 With the exception of the [+immediateScheduler][RACScheduler], schedulers also do not offer synchronous execution.
-This helps avoid deadlocks and encourages the use of [signal operators][RACSignal+Operations] instead of blocking work.
+This helps avoid deadlocks, and encourages the use of [signal operators][RACSignal+Operations] instead of blocking work.

 [RACScheduler][] is also somewhat similar to `NSOperationQueue`, but schedulers